Products = Solutions

 What is Trade Finance?

 If your business buys stock or goods for onward sale, you can leverage against this stock to obtain working capital.
-That is, you can fund your international trade, also known as stock finance, export finance or import finance.
+That is, you can fund your international trade, also known as export finance or import finance.

-• Facility available for the client to pay for the goods (works like an overdraft).
+• Finance available for the client to pay for the goods (works like an overdraft).
 The lender will advance a % against the existing stock (e.g. 20% - 50% of stock in balance sheet)

-The international trade finance company will either give you a period of time to repay the amount borrowed, or will use another facility, such as a debtor finance facility to repay the amount borrowed for the stock.
+The trade finance company will either give you a period of time to repay the amount borrowed, or will use another facility, such as a debtor finance facility to repay the amount borrowed for the stock.
 The client can choose 30/60/90/120 day terms to repay the debt to the lender at the time of the payment.

 Can I be a start up company to ask for Trade Finance?